Public cohort data → Full methodology → Audit log →

 7–10%

 When your prompts are already dense — short JSON payloads, minimal instructions, tight function-calling — savings are modest.
 We publish this.
-Your worst case is still a positive number.
+When compression won't help your prompt, we pass it through at 0% — you're never charged a fee on a pass-through.

 Retrieved document blocks show the highest savings of any workload class we measure.
-Savings validated on 50 prompts × 3 non-Gemini providers.
+Savings validated on 50 prompts × 4 providers; quality validated on 175 prompts (OpenAI 50, Claude 50, Grok 50, Gemini 25 — see methodology for Gemini sample note).

 Set one environment variable